Oregon Secretary of State

 Points of Interest

-Pendleton Round-Up & Happy Canyon Indian Pageant & Wild West Show, Old Town Pendleton, Pendleton Woolen Mills, Pendleton Whisky Music Festival, Pendleton Bike Week, County Historical Society, Pendleton Underground, McNary Dam and Recreation Area, Echo Museum and Historic Area, Hat Rock, Battle Mountain and Emigrant Springs State Parks, Weston Historic District, Frazier Farmstead Museum in Milton-Freewater, North Fork Umatilla Wilderness Area, Tollgate-Spout Springs Recreation Area, Courthouse Clock Tower, Stateline Wind Project, Confederated Tribes of the Umatilla Indian Reservation’s Tamastslikt Cultural Center and Wildhorse Casino
+Pendleton Round-Up, Happy Canyon Indian Pageant and Wild West Show, Pendleton Woolen Mills, Pendleton County Historical Society, McNary Dam and Recreation Area, Echo Museum and Historic Area, Hat Rock, Battle Mountain and Emigrant Springs State Parks, Weston Historic District, Frazier Farmstead Museum, North Fork Umatilla Wilderness Area, Tollgate-Spout Springs Recreation Area, Confederated Tribes of the Umatilla Indian Reservation’s Tamastslikt Cultural Center and Wildhorse Casino

 History and General Information

-Umatilla County traces its creation in 1862 to the regional gold rushes, which spawned the riverport of Umatilla City and brought stockraisers to the lush grasslands.
+Umatilla County is named after the Umatilla River or “Ímatalam Wána” (Sahaptin language), which bears the name of an Indigenous village at its mouth and the people who lived there.
+The county traces its creation in 1862 to the regional gold rushes, which spawned the riverport of Umatilla City and brought colonists raising livestock to the lush grasslands.

-Water in the form of irrigation has been key to economic diversification and growth, most recently in the Hermiston area, where the desert now yields lush watermelons and other products.
+The county expanded after the railroad arrived in 1881, along with the development of dry land wheat farming.
+Irrigation has been key to economic diversification and growth, most recently in the Hermiston area, where the desert now yields lush watermelons and other products.
+Recreation, primarily in the Blue Mountains, and tourism at events like the Pendleton Round-Up rodeo, are also important to the local economy.

 County Officials